-In this course ignition systems, including magnetos, spark plugs, leads, and auxiliary starting systems, are covered in detail.
+In this course the lab requirements will be performed on ignition systems, including magnetos, spark plugs, leads, and auxiliary starting systems.
 A magneto is disassembled, inspected, reassembled, internally timed and timed to the engine.
 Lab activities include the ground operation, troubleshooting and repairs to various reciprocating engine systems.
 Students will perform a powerplant conformity inspection using FAA records and manufacturer's publications and manuals.
-Upon successful completion of this course, students are expected to be able to troubleshoot, repair, and time an aircraft magneto, and troubleshoot shoot and repair various reciprocating engine systems, explain engine ground operation procedures and perform engine inspection.
-Prerequisites: GEN1001, GEN1002, GEN1003, PPT2001, PPT2002, PPT2003 (52 Didactic Hours, 71.5 Lab Hours)
+Upon successful completion of this course, students should be able to troubleshoot, repair, and time an aircraft magneto, and troubleshoot shoot and repair various reciprocating engine systems, explain engine ground operation procedures and perform engine inspection.